 Nutrition Science

-Nutritionists provide advice on food and its impact on health.
+Nutritionists provide advice on food and its impact on health, helping improve community wellbeing on everything from educational outcomes to life expectancy.
 Employed across community healthcare settings, they have the expertise to provide evidence-based consultancy services.
-Studying Nutrition Science will prepare you for a variety of careers, including health education, teaching, and public health.

 Explore our courses